-During the year 2023, the Fund Manager did not vote during the General Assembly of the Fund's holdings.
+During the year 2024, the Fund Manager did not vote during the General Assembly of the Fund's holdings.

-5) The fund's board annual report including, but not limited to, the following:
+- 5) The fund's board annual report including, but not limited to, the following:

-a) Names of Fund Board members, and indicating membership type.
+- a.
+Names of Fund Board members and indicating membership type.

-Fadhel Makhlooq - non-independent member and Chairman of the Board of Directors b) A brief about of the fund board members' qualifications.
+- Bassam Abdulaziz Noor Chairman of the Board of Directors

-Mohammad AlMangour - independent member
+- Mohammad AlMangour independent member

-Amr Al Amr - independent member Shakeel Sarwar - non-independent member
+- Amr Al Amr independent member

+- Shakeel Sarwar non-independent member
-Fadhel Makhloog

-Mr. Fadel Makhlouq is the Managing Director and Acting CEO of SICO Capital.
-He has over 36 years of professional experience.
-Fadel joined SICO Bank Bahrain in 2004 and subsequently became the Chief of Capital Markets in 2018.
-Prior to joining SICO, he worked in a number of leading financial institutions, including Investcorp and Chemical Bank (now JPMorgan Chase).
-Fadhal holds a Master's degree from Glamorgan University in the United Kingdom.
+- b.
+Fund board members' qualifications.

+Bassam Abdulaziz Noor

+Mr. Bassam Noor is the CEO of SICO Capital.
+Bassam has more than 20 years of experience in investment and management regionally and globally.
+Prior to joining SICO Capital, Bassam was the Chief Investment Officer for Alternative Investments at Derayah Financial and significantly contributed to increasing AUMs for alternative investments.
+He also held prominent roles in local and regional firms such as Alrajhi United, Arcapita Bank, and Gulf International Bank.
+Bassam holds a double bachelor's degree with honors in Finance and Management Information System from University of South Florida and is a CFA charterholder.